harrshvrdhan-333/Suspicious-PowerShell-Activity-Analysis/README.md

 The investigation focuses on PowerShell execution, Script Block Logging, system and security-policy discovery activity, process-level telemetry, and file deletion behavior.

-The objective was to determine whether the observed PowerShell activity was **benign, suspicious, or indicative of confirmed malicious activity** based on the available evidence.
+The objective was to determine whether the observed activity was **benign, suspicious, or indicative of confirmed malicious activity** based on the available evidence.

 ---